joexu22/llama2-finetune/Memo.md

 ## Introduction

 This is a memorandum on the fine-tuning of LLaMA2 for the purpose of creating a competitive AI startup.
-The goal is to gather deep technical insights and intuition on the nature of fine-tuning in relation to growing a flourishing business in the age of AI.
+The goal is to gather deep technical insights and prescient intuition on the nature of fine-tuning in relation to growing a flourishing business in the age of AI.
+Analysis will be provided on the principles of fine-tuned LLMs and their application to the firm.

-It is my belief that an important memo must encapsulate the essence and importance of an subject matter, and apply it's principle to a well researched and thought out formulation of the future, such that these principles will be "of note" in future decision making and strategical planning.
+It is my belief that an important memo must encapsulate the essence and importance of an subject matter.
+It must further provide a framework for understanding the subject matter and it's implications.
+It should be a document that is remembered and referenced.
+The document should suggest actionable plans for the future.
+It should be forward thinking and forward looking.

 To this effect, I leverage the book, *"Competing in the Age of AI"*, which provides many case studies in the nature of AI firms; it summarizes the economic landscape of AI, teaches the basic fundamentals of business, and additionally offers many a predictions for the course of AI.
 The business model and operating model of the LLaMA2 fine-tune will be contextualized in the framework set forth in the book.
 I will be providing a brief analysis in the practical, actionable, and build-able applications that can arise from a LLAMA2 fine-tune, to the purpose of formulating a workable business and operational model.

 ## Technical Details - Insight and Intuition

+The principles laid forth by this memo is synthesized from the experience gained through the implementation of a LLaMA2 fine-tune.
+The technical details of the fine-tune are as follows:

+  - Training data is sourced from Kaggle and synthetically populated with OpenAI'S ChatGTP-4
+  - Fine-tuning is then executed on Colab's compute using code available from the Github's Open Source community

 This implementation of a LLaMA2 fine-tune heavily leverages the existing AI/ML ecosystem: Kaggle for datasets, Colab for training, Meta and HuggingFace for models, Github for repository, Replit for presentation, and the OpenSource community and OpenAI for code.

 The process and the pipeline itself is self-devised and manually implemented.

-  - The training data is sourced from Kaggle and synthetically populated with OpenAI ChatGTP-4
+  - The training data is sourced from Kaggle and synthetically populated with OpenAI'S ChatGTP-4
-  - Fine-tuning is then executed on Colab using OpenSource code
+  - Fine-tuning is then executed on Colab's compute using code available from the Github's Open Source community
-  - The resultant model is uploaded to HuggingFace
+  - The resultant fine-tuned models are then uploaded to HuggingFace
   - Inference is used to generate the new fine-tuned data
   - Evaluation is performed through eye-test and a haphazard benchmark